 Injury Attorneys | Restoring LivesTM

-Driving defensively in Indianapolis requires effort and will keep your mind busy.
+Driving defensively requires effort and will keep your mind busy.
 People get away with relaxed driving only because they make too many assumptions about the traffic situation around them.

 There are many road signs that pertain to safely driving the road ahead, yet many drivers tune them out.
 Make sure to obey them.